(featured photo credit: Royalty Free Illustrations, purchased via dreamstime.com)

 We decided to take no more than 3 days in Barcelona and move on.
 This is the beginning of the holiday, so the relaxation comes from being away from home, and adrenaline levels are still boosted by the excitement to find oneself in a new world.

 After three days in Barcelona, we would rent a car and drive to Madrid.
+We are grateful to have met Amalia and Eric from Move to Traveling, as they have amazing tips on what to do in Spain's capital.
 Those less inclined to road trips could easily book a flight for this portion of the trip, but we enjoy being on the road in a new country.
 We'll see if baby does too, but so far there have been no complaints.

 After taking in Madrid for three days, it would be time to start the descend towards Andalusia by driving to magnificent Granada.
 A stop for lunch or coffee in Jaen should still leave enough time to see the UNESCO World Heritage Renaissance towns of Ubeda and Baeza.
 At the end of a full day, having driven 420 km and made 3 stops, one can take in the atmosphere of Andalusia at its best - for the next two days we would be in Granada, place of dreams for both Moors and Christians.